What could be the most important missing link to health and longevity?

 - Ensure you are purchasing organic foods as much as possible.
 If you simply cannot afford it, you can use the Kangen water or filtered water with vinegar to strip the oily herbicide and pesticide residue off these foods.
 These poisons cause metabolic breakdown over time and lead to mitochondrial dysfunction.
 If you have advanced disease, there is really no choice, organic is top priority.

 - Making sure you have a healthy gut!
 Taking probiotics and plant-based enzymes during your meals will ensure you are breaking your foods down before they enter the bloodstream by the liver.
 Undigested food that enters the general circulation has detrimental health effects over time and causes chronic acidity in your body.
 We can write a book about what occurs when undigested food enters your bloodstream but just know that it effects your cells over time and leads to poor mitochondrial respiration.
 Toxic cells cannot function properly and lead to a laundry list of pathologies.
-Taking Digestive Health and/or Core Health Pack will help build a healthy gut for proper digestion.
+Taking Digestive Health and/or Immune Defense Pack will help build a healthy gut for proper digestion.

 - Exercise!
 Exercise!
 Exercise!
 It has been shown in research that “aerobic exercise” does help produce new mitochondria in your cells, along with, so many health benefits.
 If you cannot exercise, even walking benefits your mitochondria.